-No provenance testing has been carried out in Britain; seed sources from the native range from New England northwards should be suitable.
-The species is adapted to a cool, humid climate and is of intermediate shade tolerance when young but then requires full light for good growth.
+No provenance testing has been carried out in Britain; seed sources from the native range from New England northwards should be preferred.
+Rust resistant selections have been identified in North America but have not been tested in Britain.

-Grows on poor to rich sandy or sandy loam soils of moderately dry to fresh soil moisture.
+Grows on poor to rich sandy or sandy loam soils of moderately dry to fresh soil moisture and which allow deep rooting.
 Not suited to very poor soils or to peats and does not tolerate alkaline soils.
-Appears to be cold hardy throughout Britain but has no more than moderate tolerance of exposure.
+The species is naturally adapted to a cool humid climate and appears to be cold hardy throughout Britain but has no more than moderate tolerance of exposure.

 Further detail on the site requirements of Weymouth pine in current and future climates can be examined using the Forest Research Ecological Site Classification Decision Support System (ESC).ECOLOGICAL SITE CLASSIFICATION TOOL